-FORMATION OF THE DISCIPLINE BOARD
+FORMATION OF THE STUDENT CONDUCT BOARD

-The Student Government Association shall appoint five (5) students and one alternate; the Division of Academic Affairs shall appoint two (2) faculty members and one alternate; and the Vice President of Student Affairs shall appoint two (2) administrators, and one alternate.
-Five members of the Discipline Board will constitute a quorum.
+The Student Conduct Board shall be comprised of the following: the Student Government Association shall appoint five (5) students and one alternate; the Division of Academic Affairs shall appoint two (2) faculty members and one alternate; and the Vice President for Student Affairs shall appoint two (2) administrators, and one alternate.
+The hearing panel in individual cases will be selected from among the members of the Student Conduct Board.
+The hearing panel need not be comprised of any particular number of persons as long as at least one (1) student member and one (1) faculty/staff member are represented on the panel.